ganeti/ganeti/man/gnt-node.rst

 primary to their secondary nodes.
 This works only for instances having a drbd disk template.

+Note that failover will stop any running instances on the given node and restart them again on the new primary.
+See also FAILOVER in **gnt-instance**\(8).

 Normally the failover will check the consistency of the disks before failing over the instance.
 If you are trying to migrate instances off a dead node, this will fail.
 Use the ``--ignore-consistency`` option